Mince1844/VPI/README.md

   - Start a listen server and type this in console once you load in: `sv_cheats 1; ent_fire !self callscriptfunction GenerateSecret`
   - Copy the output and paste it into the string returned by the `GetSecret` function
   - **(Optional)** Comment out the `GenerateSecret` function again
-- Place any script file names and their allowed interface functions (Python functions) they need to use inside the table `SOURCE_WHITELIST`
 - **(Optional)** Modify any other settings as desired
 ## Server
 - Install or update to **Python version 3.8** or newer